anuragtk88/Academic-projects/README.md

 # Academic-projects
-A few projects that I did in Universit
+A few projects that I did in University